brian-moretti/angular-gorest/README.md

 The application has the following features:
 - Test Code-Coverage greater than 60%
-- Is divided into 3 NGModules: 'Auth', 'Users' and 'App'.
+- 3 NGModules: 'Auth', 'Users' and 'App'.
 Auth and Users are configured to be Lazy-Load.
 You can see the process spying the Devs tools of your Browser.

 ## :gear:	Config the application on locale
 Copy the repository from my Github